 In the heterogeneous case, as seen in Figure~\ref{fig:cyber2}, we consider an additional class of nodes with partially similar behavior.
-For very high connectivity $\alpha \approx 0$ however, we observe that $\mathrm{Pri}$ nodes will never defend themselves, since for the given problem parameter settings, the probability of infection will be very high regardless of the defense state.
+For very high connectivity $\alpha \to 0$ however, we observe that $\mathrm{Pri}$ nodes will never defend themselves, since for the given problem parameters, the probability of infection will be very high regardless of the defense state.
 Otherwise, we can observe similar behavior as in the homogeneous case.
 Perhaps most interesting is the asymmetry between choosing to switch between defended and undefended.
 When agents are susceptible, some agents will opt to neither switch from defended to undefended, nor vice versa.
 This stems from the fact that agents switching in state $US$ could likely jump to $UI$ and $DI$, while in state $DS$ likely jumps are $DS$ and $US$, each of which may have different future returns.
 For the Beach Bar process in Figure~\ref{fig:beach}, we see results similar to the classical ones in \cite{perrin2020fictitious}.
 By giving each agent an incentive to avoid only their direct graphical neighbors, we obtain an equilibrium behavior where agents with many connections will stay further away from the bar, while agents with few connections will not mind many other agents.

-Finally, in Figure~\ref{fig:n-compare} and Figure~\ref{fig:full-n-compare} for $\rho_N = N^{-\beta}$ and sparsity parameter $\beta \in (0,1)$, we observe the convergence of the objective in the $N$-agent system to the MF objective, implying that the finite system is well-approximated by the MFG for sufficiently large systems.
-As seen in Figure~\ref{fig:full-n-compare}, for the sparsity parameter $\beta$ close to $0$ or $1$, convergence slows down, since by \cite[Theorem 2.14]{borgs2019L} convergence is only guaranteed for $0 < \beta < 1$.
-Even though for $\beta = 0$, one would obtain the same model as in \cite{cui2021learning}, due to the power law graphon not being $[0,1]$-valued, approximation guarantees fail for $\beta = 0$ and we observe increasingly slow convergence as we approach zero.
+Finally, in Figures~\ref{fig:n-compare} and \ref{fig:full-n-compare} for $\rho_N = N^{-\beta}$ and sparsity parameter $\beta \in (0,1)$, we observe convergence of the $N$-agent system objective to the MF objective, implying that sufficiently large finite systems are well-approximated by the LPGMFG.
+In Figure~\ref{fig:full-n-compare}, for $\beta$ close to $0$ or $1$, convergence slows down, as by \cite[Theorem 2.14]{borgs2019L} convergence is only guaranteed for $0 < \beta < 1$.
+Even though for $\beta = 0$, one would get the same model as in \cite{cui2021learning}, since the power law graphon is not $[0,1]$-valued, approximation guarantees fail for $\beta = 0$ and we observe increasingly slow convergence as we approach zero.

-\section{Conclusion}
+\section{CONCLUSION}